abhilashpatra04/ChatBot-using-RAG/README.md

 - Clear ChromaDB data if corrupted: delete `chroma_db/` folder
 - Check disk space for vector storage
 - Verify sentence-transformers model downloads correctly

+**Web Search Issues**:
+- Ensure outbound HTTPS to public sites is allowed (duckduckgo.com, bing.com, wikipedia.org, news.google.com, r.jina.ai)
+- If behind a corporate proxy, export `HTTP_PROXY` and `HTTPS_PROXY`
+- Try enabling “Web search only” to bypass document context
+- For stricter environments, consider configuring a key-based search API and update the backend to call it

 For additional support, please open an issue in the repository.